allain/lasset/README.md

 ## Motivation

-Lasset exists because invalidating caches with deep dependencies is hard.
+Lasset exists because a dependency graph of assets.

 ## Usage